olivierperez/java-bench/README.md

     Total time: 11283908 ns

 # Want something more ?
-If you want the Benchmarker do sopmething more, feel free to tell me what you need/want.
+If you want the Benchmarker do something more, feel free to tell me what you need/want.

 You may also fork this repository, do the job in your own fork, and ask a pull request.